cam48eco/LifeDWH/Readme.md

 Data included in the csv files covers various timespans and geographical scope, dependent on the variables.

-All above mentioned .csv files are stored on Google Drive, publicly available [(see here)](https://drive.google.com/drive/folders/1vit8l2RQdz1xgrHEYeqUuz4MB73s53G5).
-The data are reviewed and updated periodically (at least once per month) manually.
+All above mentioned .csv files are stored on Google Drive, publicly available [(see here)](https://drive.google.com/drive/folders/1vit8l2RQdz1xgrHEYeqUuz4MB73s53G5), as 'observations'.
+Data are reviewed and updated periodically (at least once per month) manually.
 In case the new observations are detected by research team in existing data sources, the relevant .csv file is updated in the repository.
 In case if the new flat data source with new data would appear, the new .csv file would be created and pushed into the repository.
 Primarily, the repository has been stored on github, but eventually, the Google Drive has been choosen as a storage.

 An additional data source is a s_multi_dimension_gmina.csv file with data describing features of each out of 93 communities.
 The file is stored in [separate directory](https://drive.google.com/drive/folders/1zJvBEfYQirQH3WtjSt_KS_GfFxMSXXqo).

-Every day, two above mentioned Google Drive folders are migrated into on-premise computer with the [first DAG of Airflow](https://github.com/cam48eco/LifeDWH/blob/main/dags/C_PythonRetrieveFoldersPreSourceDataFromGoogleSheets.py) - "RetrieveFoldersPreSourceDataFromGoogleSheets", with the aim to be serve as a prerequisite for next steps of pipeline and ETL.
+Every day two above mentioned Google Drive folders ('observations', 'communities') are migrated into on-premise machine with the [first  Airflow DAG](https://github.com/cam48eco/LifeDWH/blob/main/dags/C_PythonRetrieveFoldersPreSourceDataFromGoogleSheets.py) - "RetrieveFoldersPreSourceDataFromGoogleSheets", with the aim to serve as a prerequisite for next steps of pipeline and eventually, ETL.

 ## II.
 ETL and Data warehouse design and implementation